b1tsized/consul-aws-auto-join/README.md

 # Consul AWS Auto-Join Terraform

-This repo is designed to deploy a consul datacenter quickly into AWS and have the Consul Agents automatically join the datacenter.
+This repo is designed to deploy a Consul datacenter quickly into AWS and have the Consul Agents automatically join the datacenter.
+All the previous examples seem to be out of date using older Ubuntu instances or Terraform that is no longer valid.

+ You can update the number of servers or clients by changing the values within the variables folder.
+This can be used as a semi-template to adapt for other cloud auto-joins listed in [Hashicorp's Docs](https://www.consul.io/docs/install/cloud-auto-join).

 ## Things to update